 - If you have entered in to an agreement to utilise office space at Life Sciences Hub Wales

-- All forms of communication with us, including e-mail, verbal and telephone communication
+- All forms of communication with us, including e-mail, social media, verbal and telephone communication

 How we collect your information, why we need it and how we use it